As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 - It has enough range for the overwhelming majority of neighborhood and community driving

 For pure value, this is the Denago most likely to win a side-by-side test drive against older legacy-brand carts that cost more but look less modern.
+Just do not assume every dealer's Nomad XL quote includes the same accessories, freight, registration, or setup.

 Denago Rover XL

-Denago Rover XXL
+Denago Rover XL6 and Rover XXL

 - 5 kW/6.3 kW AC motor